 "[T]he time limits are so tight as to make it impossible for there to be a fair hearing of appeals in a significant number of cases...The system is therefore structurally unfair and unjust.
-The scheme does not adequately take account of the complexity and difficulty of many asylum appeals, the gravity of the issues that are raised by them and the measure of the task that faces legal representatives in taking instructions from their clients who are in detention."165
+The scheme does not adequately take account of the complexity and difficulty of many asylum appeals, the gravity of the issues that are raised by them and the measure of the task that faces legal representatives in taking instructions from their clients who are in detention."173

-In a judgment that was promulgated on 20 January 2017,166 the High Court found that the unlawful policy had been in operation from 2005 to 2014, affecting many more asylum seekers.
+In a judgment that was promulgated on 20 January 2017,174 the High Court found that the unlawful policy had been in operation from 2005 to 2014, affecting many more asylum seekers.
 However, it refused to quash the appeals.
-This decision was upheld by the Court of Appeal in December 2018.
-167
+This decision was upheld by the Court of Appeal in December 2018.175

-Indicators: Accelerated Procedure: Legal Assistance Same as regular procedure 1.
-Do asylum seekers have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No Does free legal assistance cover: ☐ Representation in interview (in the DFT only) ☐ Legal advice 2.
-Do asylum seekers have access to free legal assistance on appeal against a negative decision in practice? ☐ Yes ☐ With difficulty ☐ No ☐ Representation in courts ☐ Legal advice
+Indicators: Accelerated Procedure: Legal Assistance 1.
+Do asylum seekers have access to free legal assistance at first instance in practice?
+Yes Yes With difficulty No Comparison of the legal assistance cover: Representation in interview (in the DFT only) Legal advice 2.
+Do asylum seekers have access to free legal assistance on appeal against a negative decision in practice?